-Dr. Micah Stickel (ECE) is Chair, First Year, in the Faculty of Applied Science & Engineering.
+Professor Micah Stickel (ECE) is Vice-Dean, First Year, in the Faculty of Applied Science & Engineering.
 He is also an Associate Professor, Teaching Stream, in The Edward S. Rogers Sr. Department of Electrical & Computer Engineering.

 Professor Stickel first came to the Faculty when he started as an undergraduate in 1993.
 Since that time, he has completed his BASc (1997), MASc (1999), and a PhD (2006) — all with a focus on electromagnetics and the development of novel devices for high-frequency wireless systems.